Cooperative Research and Development Agreements

 Lincoln Laboratory enters into CRADAs when collaborative research supports its mission and program objectives.
 Partnering with us under a CRADA may help your business achieve commercial and scientific success by providing access to our unique technologies, technical expertise, and facilities, including the Defense Microelectronics Activity certified/trusted Microelectronics Laboratory and the STRIVE Center used in bioengineering R&D.

 Among the research areas we are interested in are autonomous systems and robotics, synthetic biology, energy, quantum computing, advanced electronics and sensors, and cyber security.
 If you believe a collaborative R&D project will benefit your business and our R&D efforts, start by contacting us at [email protected].
+You can review the terms and conditions of our CRADA agreement here.

 Considerations when contemplating a CRADA